ray-project/ray/doc/source/rllib-training.rst

 Accessing Global State
 ~~~~~~~~~~~~~~~~~~~~~~
-It is common to need to access an agent's internal state, whether to get statistics or to e.g., set model weights.
-In RLlib an agent's state is replicated across multiple *policy evaluators* (Ray actors) inthe cluster.
+It is common to need to access an agent's internal state, e.g., to set or get internal weights.
+In RLlib an agent's state is replicated across multiple *policy evaluators* (Ray actors) in the cluster.
 However, you can easily get and update this state between calls to ``train()`` via ``agent.optimizer.foreach_evaluator()`` or ``agent.optimizer.foreach_evaluator_with_index()``.
 These functions take a lambda function that is applied with the evaluator as an arg.
 You can also return values from these functions and those will be returned as a list.

+You can also access just the "master" copy of the agent state through ``agent.optimizer.local_evaluator``, but note that updates here may not be reflected in remote replicas if you have configured ``num_workers > 0``.

 REST API
 --------